apache/cloudstack-documentation/source/installguide/hypervisor/kvm.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-It depends on the distribution you are using how to configure these, below you'll find examples for RHEL/CentOS and Ubuntu.
+It depends on the distribution you are using how to configure these, below you'll find examples for RHEL/CentOS, SUSE and Ubuntu.

 .. note::
    The goal is to have two bridges called 'cloudbr0' and 'cloudbr1' after this